PrymceQ/PIDNet_deployOnCustomDatasets_/README.md

 6. Your output will be saved in:
     - output/cityscapes/pidnet_small_cityscapes/

-# How to inference?
+# :green_heart:How to inference?
-1. inference
+1. Inference

 By the default setting, you need to put your images in <samples> for inference.